Antonio-Sanpedro/Transcriptome_assembly/README.md

 # Reads processing and de novo transcriptome assembly

-The Processing_and_trinity_assembly.sh script contains commands to process the reads using Trimmomatic and perform de novo assembly of the transcriptome with Trinity.
+The Processing_and_Trinity_assembly.sh script contains commands to process the reads using Trimmomatic and perform de novo assembly of the transcriptome with Trinity.

 # Assembly statistics and transcript mapping